-For those of us who are runners, we like to run.
-If we have a choice of what kind of physical exercise we’d like to do, we’ll pick running every time.
-Sometimes, though, due to injuries, wanting to mix it up, or trying to get a friend involved, we have to do something different.
+What makes someone a runner?
+You like to run.
+It’s that simple.
+If you have a choice of what kind of physical exercise you’d like to do, you’ll pick running every time.
+Sometimes, though, due to injuries, wanting to mix it up, or trying to get a friend involved, you have to do something different.

 This article will provide you with an easy list of 13 different cardio alternatives to running, a brief list of the benefits, and any pros and cons from running.
 If you ever find yourself in a pinch again and need to know cross-training options, you’ll find it here.

-Rowing is great because it burns a similar amount of calories compared to running (although running has the edge) and it works your lower body just like running does.
-Plus, it offers some benefits that running can’t.
+Rowing is great because it burns a similar amount of calories compared to running (although running has the edge).
+Plus, it works your lower body just like running does.
+Double plus, it offers some benefits that running can’t.

 You’ll get more of a workout on your upper body when you row, and it will be easier on your joints.
 Rowing is non-weight bearing and low-impact, which is great if you need an activity that will work similar muscle groups but not have the same high impact as running.

-You’re going to burn more calories running than being on the Stairmaster because you’re going to encounter more resistance on the latter.
+You’re going to burn more calories than running being on the Stairmaster because you encounter more resistance on the latter.
 It can also be a little bit harder to figure out if you’re a beginner or just not coordinated (like I am!).

 But you’ll get similar endurance performance as well as a similar cardio workout from a Stairmaster.
 And a Stairmaster is a good way to put less impact on your joints.
 If you’re just getting into running and need to lose a couple pounds, a Stairmaster might give you a much needed break every so often.

 Like the other gym options listed above, the elliptical is a good alternative to running because you’ll get a cardio workout at a lower impact.
 If you’re someone who struggles with back, hip, or knee injuries, an elliptical will give you the aerobic workout that you need.